ContinuumIO/anaconda-recipes/README.md

  * gcc 4.4.7 (`yum install gcc44`, link `/usr/bin/gcc` to `gcc44`)
  * GNU Fortran (GCC) 4.4.7

-We use a Docker image, “conda-builder”, to build the packages.
+We use a Docker image, “conda_builder_linux”, to build the packages.

 Install Docker: